 - Private equity provides access to higher risk/reward assets through a skill-based implementation, which is balanced by the high diversification benefits in core real estate. - Hedge funds provide exposure to manager skill as well as downside protection, with the added benefit of having low correlations with other asset classes due to the flexibility afforded to hedge fund managers. - The combination of all these categories in a diversified portfolio provided improved results relative to the categories in isolation due to the synergies among the alternative asset categories.

-The diversified implementation improved accumulation metrics, long-term retirement spending metrics, shortterm risk and reward metrics, and asset-only metrics as summarized in Table 12.
+The diversified implementation improved accumulation metrics, long-term retirement spending metrics, short-term risk and reward metrics, and asset-only metrics as summarized in Exhibit 18 on the following page.